panelarrow

 Following the end of the Revolutionary War the individual states denied the power to tax to the new national government.
 This would eventually lead to the passage of the first Direct Tax of 1798.
 This was followed with another passage of tax law with the Direct Tax of 1813, 1815, and 1816 to fund the huge debt from the War of 1812.
 Still later the passage of the Direct Tax of 1861 followed by Federal Taxes excised from 1862 until repealed by 1872 to fund the fighting during the Civil War.
 It wasn’t until 1913 that the United States Government passes the Internal Revenue Tax codes thereby creating a national income tax.
 As part of the discussion each student will be absorbed into each of the tax laws with examples of records which will conclude with details about tariffs and tax protests that were a part of the American landscape.

-Making Sense of the United States Federal Census:
+Making Sense of the United States Federal Census

 One of the first records as genealogists and historians is to search for our family members in the United States Census.
 This lecture will cover all of the Census years from 1790-1940 and include those areas that were Territories in the Federal Census.
 Additional resources will include each of the non-population schedules covering 1810, 1820-1860, including agricultural, manufacturing, social, mortality, slave, veteran, and the dependent, defective, and delinquent classes from 1880.